Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 - immediately remove any clothing and jewellery that isn't stuck to the skin

-- use cool running water on the burn; do this for at least 20 minutes
+- only use cool running water on the burn; do this for at least 20 minutes

-- don't use oils, butter, ice or ointments
+- don't use oils, butter, ice, ointments, or any other concoctions

 - cover the burn with a clean cloth or clean plastic cling wrap (don't use cling wrap on the face).